 A project-based approach is used for all three subjects to make learning authentic and fun for our students.
 This approach ensures a balance between creative processes and creation of products, providing opportunities for innovation and creative thinking as students explore different possibilities and alternative solutions.
 Values and life skills like perseverance, time-management and self-evaluation are also nurtured in the process.

-In Lower Sec, students are taught painting, pencil illustration as well as sculpture-making skills, they deal with themes like ‘Fantasy Landscape’, ‘A Surreal Space’ and ‘Our Beautiful World’.
+The lower secondary Visual Art curriculum aims to develop visual literacy skills.
+At the end of the 2-year art studies, students acquire the basic skills in art-making, they learn to hone their skills and demonstrate their creativity.
+In the studio, students discuss topics that relate to themes like existence and connections to our world.
+Students are taught painting, pencil illustration as well as sculpture-making skills, they deal with themes like ‘Comfort creature’, ‘A Surreal Space’ and ‘Our Beautiful World’.
 Art appreciation is also integrated into lessons to expose students to artists’ works and to develop their visual literacy.

 Students at Upper Sec embark on longer term projects.
-Apart from enhancing the skills they garnered in lower secondary, they are given opportunities to pick up other art forms like digital art, print-making and mixed-media illustration.
+Apart from enhancing the skills they garnered in lower secondary; they are given opportunities to pick up other art forms like digital art, fashion, painting, photography skills and 3D modeling and mixed-media illustration.

 Design & Technology Curriculum

 In D&T, students acquire effective design techniques and strategies and are equipped with a sound working knowledge on plastic, metal, and wood in order to create purposeful and innovative design pieces.
 The subject encourages students to make close observation of their surroundings to propose solutions or better alternatives.
 In the designing process, students learn to think creatively and critically, applying various strategies in the visualisation, exploration, and decision-making stages.
 While the process is rigorous, students often find fulfilment in seeing their ideas come to fruition.